In this unit you will learn intervals, chords and strumming notations.

 Love Skunk: Audio

 Macaria is in 4/2 meter.
-Each measure contains four pulses (beats) and each pulse is a half note.
-Since there are four half note pulses per measure, the count-in bell will be struck four times.
+Each measure contains four beats.
+Each beat is represented by a half note.
+Since there are four half note beats per measure, the count-in bell will be struck four times.

 The Guitar 1 part of Efykay contains two voices, which makes sight-reading difficult.
 If you would like to simplify the sight-reading process, I suggest you sight-read Guitar 1’s top voice only, then Guitar 1’s bottom voice only, and finally, attempt to play both voices at the same time.